open-xml-templating/docxtemplater/docs/source/configuration.rst

     const doc = new Docxtemplater(zip, options);

-For the tag `.` in the first iteration, the arguments will be :
+For the tag `.` in the first iteration, the arguments will be:

 .. code-block:: javascript